re-ops/re-docs/README.md

 Its main components include:

-1. Re-core, for orchestration of VM's.
+1. Re-core, orchestration of Virtual and Physical machines.
-2. Re-mote, for performing remote operations.
+2. Re-mote, performing remote operations over SSH and ZeroMQ.
 3. Re-gent, an agent for running distributed Clojure functions.

 ## Motivation